 Figure 1.
 Crystallographic structure of complex 7 obtained from X-ray diffraction.
 The colours are as follow: Cr/large blue spheres, Ni/large yellow spheres, F/small orange spheres, C/small gray spheres, O/small red spheres, N/small dark blue spheres and H/small white spheres.
 H atoms have been inserted in place of each isobutyl -C(CH3)3 group.

 The family of linked cages creates the opportunity to study the exchange interaction in these iso-structural complexes.
 The {Cr7Ni} compounds 1 and 4 are the compounds regarded as possible qubits for quantum information processing as they have S = 1/2 spin ground states.
-Therefore here we report studies of compound 7, and show by a variety of methods that there is a weak but measurable interaction between the two rings in this molecular ensemble.
+Therefore here we report studies of compound 7, [NEt2H2][Cr7NiF8(O2CtBu)15(O2C-py) Cr7NiF3(Etglu)(O2CtBu)15]; and show by a variety of methods that there is a weak but measurable interaction between the two rings in this molecular ensemble.
 As the structures of 1 and 4 are essentially replicated in 7 the only new parameters involved in fitting data involve the exchange interactions between the rings.